Museum of New Zealand – Te Papa Tongarewa

-Services for this landmark public facility included cost planning and estimating of construction packages as they were designed, preparation of pricing documents, tender evaluation, contract negotiation and contract administration.
+Services for this landmark public facility included cost planning, estimating of construction packages as they were designed, preparation of pricing documents, tender evaluation, contract negotiation and contract administration.

-RDT Pacific were also instrumental in selecting the procurement method and the Value Management and Partnering Workshop process.
+RDT Pacific was instrumental in selecting the procurement method and the Value Management and Partnering Workshop process.

 Driven by the need for a 200-year design life and the location on reclaimed land close to a major fault line, the site was ‘dynamically consolidated’ and the foundations ‘base-isolated’.
 The marine environment also required a complex cladding system in durable materials.

 Mechanical Services were of a high standard to protect priceless exhibits and provide a comfortable visitor environment.

 Te Papa broke new ground in the museum experience, including interactive exhibits, which required a corresponding technological response.

 Bi-culturalism and strong links to local Iwi were expressed in the design.

 Te Papa was completed on time and within budget – a significant achievement for such a high-profile public-sector project.
 This success was even more conspicuous owing to the absence of any significant claims.